 Can I transfer the software to another computer or user?
 You may transfer the software to another computer that belongs to you, but not more than one time every 90 days (except due to hardware failure, in which case you may transfer sooner).
 If you transfer the software to another computer, that other computer becomes the “licensed computer.

-2. Step-by-step guide on how to transfer Office 2013 to a different PC
+2. The step-by-step guide on how to transfer Office to a different PC

 - Log in to your Microsoft Office account.
 Under My Account, you’ll see an ‘Install’ option that allows you to install Office.
 Select it and you’ll reach a new ‘Install Information’ page.